Dunedin doctor murder trial: Teen tells of cleaning knife used to kill Amber-Rose Rush

 A teenage associate of Skantha's has returned to the witness stand today.
 He is giving evidence from behind a screen.

-The teen said Skantha had asked him to drive his car to Amber-Rose's house the night she died - and said the doctor later admitted to killing her in graphic detail.
+The teenager said Skantha had asked him to drive his car to Amber-Rose's house the night she died - and had later admitted killing her in graphic detail.

+He sais he received several texts from friends after Amber-Rose's body was discovered - saying she had killed herself.

+"Venod was saying things like 'I can believe it, she's dead!" "

-He said he then helped Skantha with the clean-up - starting with the doctor's silver BMW.
+Earlier today the teen told the court he had helped Skantha with the clean-up after the teen's death- starting with the doctor's silver BMW.

 "Venod had me clean down the car with a rag and some kind of detergent.
 I started on the passenger side, where Venod was sitting.
 [Then I] cleaned out the car door's side pocket – because I saw him put the knife in there."